Annanya7/Annanya7.github.io/_blog/2022-09-23-churn-prediction.md

 4. Build a Predictive Model - Churn prediction is frequently approached by data scientists using a variety of techniques, including classification model, regression models, choice trees, random forests, and many others.

 5. Deploy and Monitor - That once a design has been created, it must be connected with current software or used as the foundation for a fresh software application.
 The efficiency and precision of the model must be closely monitored.

-## How does PensionBox help?

-PensionBox continuously monitors user activity.
-If a user isn't active, we perform research to see what issues they may be facing.
-However, if a user is active and goes above and beyond what is required, we reward them in the form of reward cards.
-Sign Up and download the app on Android and on IOS.